volzook/chains.fork.base/README.md

  * if referencing a parent chain - the chain MUST exist in the repo
  * if using a IPFS CID for the icon - the CID MUST be retrievable via `ipfs get` - not only through some gateway (means please do not use pinata for now)
  * for more constraints you can look into the CI
+ * for more constraints you can look into the CIs

 ## Collision management